Luminoa/luminoa.github.io/README.md

 # luminoa.github.io
-An official website repository of Luminoa.
+An official website of Luminoa.